Madditch History, Family Crest & Coats of Arms

 The surname Madditch was first found in Herefordshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Madditch family
+Early History of the Madditch family

 This web page shows only a small excerpt of our Madditch research.
 Another 116 words (8 lines of text) covering the years 1086, 1571, 1612, 1598, 1612, 1697, 1759 and 1736 are included under the topic Early Madditch History in all our PDF Extended History products and printed products wherever possible.